International Student Services

 How do I pay for my tuition and fees?

 You can pay online, by mail, or in person at the UH Hilo Business Office.
 You can also pay using an international bank account using "Flywire."
 The University of Hawaiʻi does not accept wire transfers or payments attempted through email.
-View detailed information about paying for your tuition and fees.
+View more information about paying for your tuition and fees.

 Is there a payment plan?